 Bad Day At Black Rock

-- Artifact of Death: According to Bobby, most people who own and subsequently loose a rabbit's foot die within a week.
+- Artifact of Death: According to Bobby, most people who own and subsequently lose a rabbit's foot die within a week.

 - Born Lucky

 - Born Unlucky: What happens once you lose the rabbit's foot.
-Both effects are weaponized by Dean, once he realizes what the foot does.
+Both effects are weaponized by Dean, once he realizes exactly what the foot does and how it works.

-- Butt Monkey/Cosmic Plaything: Sam trips and falls, gets tracked by hunters, set on fire and loses his shoe.
+- Butt-Monkey/Cosmic Plaything: Sam trips and falls, gets tracked by hunters, gets set on fire, and loses his shoe.

 - Everything Trying to Kill You: Sam winds up sitting very quietly in his motel room because of this.
 It doesn't help.